nathanielkess/RxJS-If-Else/README.md

 `if/else` statements are a staple for handling conditional actions.
 It's natural for most developers to reach for the `if/else` statement at the point when a decision needs to be made in code.
 In the reactive programming paradigm (eg with RxJS) this conditional statement is mysteriously unavailable.
 How can you code without it?

-The trick is more streams.
-What's a stream?
-More on that later.
+The trick is more streams, but more on that later.
 First let's walk through an example.
 Let's say we're writing a transit app.
 The app calls for a new feature that checks if the next street cars is pet friendly.
 I'll start with an example in RxJS that walks a thin line between reactive functional programming and imperative programming (the kind full of `if/else` statements).
 Then we'll clean it up with the "more streams" trick and find out how to do away with if/else statements and why RxJS doesn't offer a dedicated if/else operator (as of RxJS 5) in the first place.

 ### New feature: Is this train pet friendly?
 As a user of the app, I need to know if the next train is pet friendly.
 When I click the "Get Next Train" button, a message with details including pet info should be displayed.